 The Business Rates Appeals provision represents the Authority's share of contributions made to the Collection Fund Income and Expenditure Account for a provision in relation to business rate appeals.
-Though the total provision across the Collection Fund remains broadly the same, in 2019/20 the share of Collection Fund balances attributable to Greenwich decreased from 64% to 48%.
-This has therefore resulted in a decrease to this provision.
+Following a high court ruling in 2019 that NHS properties would not receive charitable status and the subsequent petition to the court of appeal being dropped in March 2021 the council has been able to release some funds from its provision to the collection fund.